byvasco/mk2swag.com/collections/_creatives/jordan-crawford.markdown

 ---
 title: Jordan Crawford, Photographer
 type: Photographer
+intro: This is Jordan, an hobbyist photographer from the UK who started out taking pictures of the Moon at a very young age.

 location: Wiltshire, UK

-intro: This is Jordan, an hobbyist photographer from the UK who started out taking pictures of the Moon at a very young age
+country: UK

-date: 2020-01-04
+date: 2020-01-05
 cover: https://mk2swag.s3.eu-west-3.amazonaws.com/creatives/jordan-crawford-cover.jpg

-draft: true
 ---

 ##### How/why did you started taking pictures?